 1. From light’s speed to Snell’s law

-This page is dedicated to the simplified study of the propagation of light within the eye and the main propagation media of interest in Ophthalmology, such as those which constitute ocular tissues.
+This page is dedicated to the simplified study of light propagation within the eye and the main propagation media of interest in Ophthalmology, such as those constituting ocular tissues.
 Snell’s law is a fundamental property in geometrical optics and at the origin of the vergence formula.

-The vergence formula is used to build the backbone of all IOL power calculation formulas.
+The vergence formula builds the backbone of all IOL power calculation formulas.
 We will see how to establish Snell’s law from the elementary properties that govern light propagation.

 The essential properties of light